xenyinnaya/voip-phone-privacy/index.md

 We take reasonable measures to protect your data but cannot guarantee absolute security.

+## Account and Data Deletion

+Users can request deletion of their account and associated data by emailing:

+enyimmm@gmail.com

+Please include your username and registered email address in the request.
+Account data will be permanently deleted within 30 days, except where retention is required by law.

 ## Children’s Privacy

 This app is not intended for children under 13.
 We do not knowingly collect data from children.